vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/user-guide/esxi-certificate-management.md

-# ESXi Certificate Management
+# ESX Certificate Management

-This section provides information on how to use the PowerShell module for VMware Cloud Foundation Certificate Management to manage ESXi host certificates across your VMware Cloud Foundation instance.
+This section provides information on how to use the PowerShell module for VMware Cloud Foundation Certificate Management to manage ESX host certificates across your VMware Cloud Foundation instance.

-## Set the ESXi Certificate Mode in vCenter Server
+## Set the ESX Certificate Mode in vCenter

-The [`Set-EsxiCertificateMode`](../functions/Set-EsxiCertificateMode.md) cmdlet sets the certificate management mode in vCenter Server for the ESXi hosts in a workload domain.
+The [`Set-EsxiCertificateMode`](../functions/Set-EsxiCertificateMode.md) cmdlet sets the certificate management mode in vCenter for the ESX hosts in a workload domain.

 1. Start PowerShell (Run as Administrator).